 Please do not email or call, (or send your vita) regarding whether I am accepting graduate students in the following year.
 UCLA Psychology, the Quantitative Area, and myself in particular are always looking for outstanding graduate students.
 Please apply through appropriate channels and not to me personally.

 Dr. Reise received his Ph.D. from the Department of Psychology at the University of Minnesota in 1990.
 At Minnesota, Dr. Reise worked under the supervision of David Weiss, one of the early pioneers of IRT-based computerized adaptive testing, and the renowned personality researcher, Auke Tellegen.
-Dr. Reise began his career at the University of California, Riverside in 1990 and subsequently joined the faculty of UCLA in 1998 where he is currently professor, chair of Quantitative Psychology, and co-director of the Advanced Quantitative Methods training program.
+Dr. Reise began his career at the University of California, Riverside in 1990 and subsequently joined the faculty of UCLA in 1998 where he is currently professor in Quantitative Psychology, and co-director of the Advanced Quantitative Methods training program.
 This training program provides four years of support for 18 graduate students to engage in training in measurement, latent variable modeling, and modern experimental design and analysis methods.

 Dr. Reise is an internationally renown teacher in quantitative methods, in particular, the application of item response theory models to personality, psychopathology, and patient reported outcomes.
 In recognition of his dedication to teaching, Dr. Reise was named "Professor of the Year" in 1995-96 by the graduate students in the psychology department at UC Riverside, and was awarded the 2008 Psychology Department Distinguished teaching award.
 Most recently, in recognition of his campus-wide and global contributions, Dr. Reise was awarded the University of California campus-wide distinguished teaching award.